 Welcome.
 I hope you find the site’s contents interesting and useful.
 In general, my aim is to present a loosely organized argument for the validity and relevance of the concept of ideology to critical social theory.
 In making that case reference to psychoanalytic theory is both relevant and necessary, and most recently Zizek’s writings, strongly shaped by his reading of Lacan, provide some of the most salient examples of psychoanalytic social criticism.
 Hence his prominence, at least for the moment.

-At this time I’ve uploaded ten essays, along with some related documents that I will gradually integrate.
-I’d like to preface the Zizek paper summaries by making it clear that, despite my strong criticisms, I’ve found Zizek’s work tremendously stimulating, and am grateful for his efforts.
+At this time there are ten essays, along with some related documents that I will gradually integrate.
+I’d like to preface the Zizek paper summaries by making it clear that, despite my strong criticisms, I’ve found Zizek’s work stimulating, and am grateful for his efforts.
 I hope he keeps at it, and the critical tone that inevitably comes across here should not be interpreted as a dismissal of his efforts.